kaukana0/dashboard-migration/docu/adr/adr14.md

 ## Context

+Root problem is, that the app is not written in a entirely event driven fashion.
+So there are many issues stemming from not properly sequencing operations.
+The core points are the done() and onresized() callbacks of the chart.
+The whole app has to be restructured around those functions, which are themselves to be treated as a sequence - first done() then onresized().

 Some symptoms:

 - 1st click menu "material and social deprivation" -> scrollbar still there (always reproducable)
 - "country" select doesn't show up in expanded (not easily reproducable)

+### Details

 Big problem, many bugs, potential and currently real: